emca-it/Energy-Log-Server-6.x/05-00-00-Reports/05-00-00-Reports.md

 # Reports #

-Energy Log Server contains a module for creating reports that can be run cyclically and contain only interesting data, e.g. a weekly sales report.
+Energy Logserver contains a module for creating reports that can be run cyclically and contain only interesting data, e.g. a weekly sales report.